coderefinery/git-intro/_episodes/02-basics.md

 ### Questions

-- A safe way to undo past commits is to use `git revert` What does it do?
+- A safe way to undo past commits is to use `git revert`.
+What does it do?
 In doubt, try it.
 - What happens if you accidentally remove a tracked file, is it gone forever?
 - What would justify to modify the Git history and possibly remove commits?